-The Tax Cuts and Jobs Act (TCJA) created a new limitation that disallows a deduction for net interest expense that exceeds 30 percent of adjusted taxable income (ATI) for businesses with average annual gross receipts more than $25 million.
-(IR-2018-233)
+The Tax Cuts and Jobs Act (TCJA) created a new limitation on business interest expense deduction.
+Interest paid or accrued by a business is deductible up to 30 percent of adjusted taxable income (ATI).
+Businesses with average annual gross receipts of $25 million or less for three previous tax years are exempt from the interest expense deduction limitation.

 ATI is defined as a tax-basis EBITDA (taxable income before interest, depreciation, and amortization).
-For tax years beginning after December 31, 2017, and before January 1, 2022, ATI is computed without regard to deductions allowable for interest, depreciation, and amortization (EBITDA).
+Through 2021, ATI is computed without regard to deductions allowable for interest, depreciation, and amortization (EBITDA).
 After December 31, 2021, depreciation and amortization will no longer be added back when computing the limitation.

 Caution: The limitation applies to interest paid to related and unrelated parties.

-Tennessee will follow the interest expense limitation under TCJA for 2018 and 2019 but has decoupled from the limitation for tax years beginning on or after January 1, 2020.
+Tennessee will follow the interest expense limitation under TCJA for 2019 but has decoupled from the limitation for tax years beginning on or after January 1, 2020.

 Several strategies exist for taxpayers who may be subject to the limitation.
 Planning can take considerable time since it often involves participants outside the control of the taxpayer.
 The quicker taxpayers act, the more likely it is they will see savings.